French strike pits workers vs. government as inflation bites

 Strikers demanded higher wages from the windfall profits of energy companies that have seen high oil and gas prices as Russia’s war in Ukraine aggravates an energy crisis.

-But the CGT rejected the deal, holding out for a 10% pay rise and called for continuing the protests.
+But the CGT rejected the deal, holding out for a 10% pay rise and urging that the protests continue.

+The CGT’s secretary general, Philippe Martinez, said “our demands are more than ever on the agenda, the question of salaries.
+We see that this is the No. 1 priority of the French.”

+“Inflation affects all workers in Europe,” Martinez added.
+“We can see that the profits of big companies are exploding and that employees are being told their pay cannot be increased, that there is no money.
+So this anger is widespread in Europe”.

 Long lines of cars have been seen for weeks across France as drivers waited — sometimes for hours — to fill up.
 Many gas stations have temporarily closed while awaiting deliveries.

-French President Emmanuel Macron’s government is losing patience with strikers, who have gathered support by his political rivals on the left.
+French President Emmanuel Macron’s government is losing patience with strikers, who are backed by his political rivals on the left.

 Borne, speaking Tuesday at the National Assembly, said “negotiations led to the signature of agreements” with majority unions both at TotalEnergies and ExxonMobil’s French branch Esso, where workers ended their strike last week.